New government fails to show it is serious about criminal justice

 “That is not good enough for victims left waiting years for justice.
 It is not good enough for defendants left to represent themselves and it is not good enough for duty solicitors, left to watch their firms collapse under them.
 It is not good enough for a government supposedly committed to the rule of law and access to justice.”

-The Law Society will be publishing guidance in the coming days to help firms decide whether they can continue to provide criminal legal aid work.
+The Law Society has published guidance to help firms decide whether they can continue to provide criminal legal aid work.

 “The dedication of criminal legal aid lawyers has allowed successive governments to paper over the cracks and avoid the hard decisions that need to be made about our criminal justice system.
 That goodwill has run out,” added Richard Atkinson.